Piper1618/Lost-and-Found/README.md

 Here's a list of the items that can be recovered by the Lost and Found.
 Items will only be recovered if they are dropped by a player on death.

-+ Golden, Iron, Diamond, and Netherite Pickaxe
++ Stone, Golden, Iron, Diamond, and Netherite Pickaxe
-+ Golden, Iron, Diamond, and Netherite Axe
++ Stone, Golden, Iron, Diamond, and Netherite Axe
-+ Golden, Iron, Diamond, and Netherite Shovel
++ Stone, Golden, Iron, Diamond, and Netherite Shovel
++ Stone, Golden, Iron, Diamond, and Netherite Hoe
-+ Golden, Iron, Diamond, and Netherite Sword
++ Stone, Golden, Iron, Diamond, and Netherite Sword
 + Shield
 + Bow
 + Crossbow
-+ Turtle, Chainmail, Iron, Diamond, Golden and Netherite Helmet
++ Turtle, Leather, Chainmail, Iron, Diamond, Golden and Netherite Helmet
-+ Chainmail, Iron, Diamond, Golden, and Netherite Chestplate
++ Leather, Chainmail, Iron, Diamond, Golden, and Netherite Chestplate
 + Elytra
-+ Chainmail, Iron, Diamond, Golden, and Netherite Leggings
++ Leather, Chainmail, Iron, Diamond, Golden, and Netherite Leggings
 + Leather, Chainmail, Iron, Diamond, Golden and Netherite Boots
 + Fishing Rod
 + Trident
 + Compass (only if tracking a Lodestone)
++ Map
 + Bundle
 + Shulker Box (and all color variants)